Qiskit/rustworkx/docs/source/api/pydigraph_api_functions.rst

 These functions are algorithm functions that are type specific for :class:`~rustworkx.PyDiGraph` or :class:`~rustworkx.PyDAG` objects.
-Universal functions from Retworkx API that work for both graph types internally call the functions from the explicitly typed based on the data type.
+Universal functions from Rustworkx API that work for both graph types internally call the functions from the explicitly typed based on the data type.

 .. autosummary::